-- Increased accountability for senior executives (Performance-Based Stock Awards): Motivate senior executives to focus on our performance through the achievement of pre-established financial goals over a designated period. - Retention of talent and alignment with shareholder interests in both up and down markets (Time-Based Stock Awards):

-Provide real retention value in the form of awards that are earned over a specified vesting period, with the value of awards tied to the value of our stock price.
+- Increased accountability for senior executives (Performance-Based Stock Awards): Motivate senior executives to focus on our performance through the achievement of pre-established financial goals over a designated period. - Retention of talent and alignment with shareholder interests in both up and down markets (Time-Based Stock Awards): Provide real retention value in the form of awards that are earned over a specified vesting period, with the value of awards tied to the value of our stock price.

 The Committee discusses with management and ultimately approves the values, mix, and type of annual grants for senior executives, subject to the terms of an executive's employment agreement.
-In determining the value, mix, and type of awards, the Committee takes into consideration the above objectives and the competitive assessment of total compensation reviewed by the independent compensation consultant and reviews the LTMIP with its independent compensation consultant and senior management.
+In determining the value, mix, and type of awards, the Committee takes into consideration the above objectives and the competitive assessment of total compensation reviewed by the independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and reviews the LTIP with its independent compensation consultant and senior management.

-Fiscal Year 2021 LTMIP Awards
+Fiscal Year 2022 LTIP Awards